Tringa solitaria solitaria, T. s. cinnamomea

-Taxonomy: There are two subspecies, cinnamomea of Alaska and western Canada and solitaria of eastern British Columbia to Labrador (Gill and Donsker 2017).
+Taxonomy: There are two subspecies, cinnamomea of Alaska and western Canada and solitaria of eastern British Columbia to Labrador (Gill et al 2022).

 Both subspecies occur in Nebraska, although field observers should be aware that fall juveniles, studied at close range, are the only individuals that can be reliably identified to subspecies in the field (Paulson 1993).
 Swenk and Fichter (1942) examined 10 Nebraska specimens and found that both eastern solitaria, and western cinnamomea were represented (five specimens of each).
 Each subspecies occurred statewide.
 Data gathered by Jon King (personal communication) suggests that a broad area centered on central or east-central Kansas is the area where equal numbers of each subspecies occurs.
 However, in Colorado cinnamomea outnumbers solitaria at least 50:1, and in Missouri most all birds are solitaria.

 Adults arrive by the end of Jun and are present through Jul; peak numbers occur in the second half of Jul.
 Juveniles arrive in mid-Aug and tend to outnumber adults shortly thereafter.
-Most have moved south by mid- to late Sep, with only 23 reports after 23 Sep, most undocumented.
+Most have moved south by mid- to late Sep.

 Juveniles of solitaria were noted in eastern Nebraska late Aug 1996 and of cinnamomea in early Sep.